nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 Ahh guess it wouldn't be that easy....
 Looks like the `docker` command is not installed on the container.

-After doing a bit more digging, I noticed 2 strange shell scripts in the root directory: **entrypoint.sh** and **initializeandquery.sh**
+After doing a bit more digging in the container, I noticed 2 strange shell scripts in the root directory: **entrypoint.sh** and **initializeandquery.sh**

 ![screenshot15](../assets/images/sweettooth_inc/screenshot15.png)